-If a student wishes to be reinstated to a course due to a violation of the attendance procedure, the student is required to contact the instructor for the course.
-The instructor is to complete the reinstatement form and submit to the appropriate Dean for Academic Affairs.
+If a student wishes to be reinstated to a course, the student is required to contact the instructor for the course.
+The instructor is to complete the reinstatement form and submit it to the appropriate Dean for Academic Affairs.

 Repeated Courses